saikat495/socketdocs/docs/communities/apps.md

 Unlike Personal community, only the admin / Creator / Owner of the community will be able to access the Settings app.
 But, here's the catch, Settings inside a Shared community is linked to Elections app.
 Though settings is access based only, any changes made inside the settings app takes effect only after the users inside that Shared community **VOTES**.
 This is where we give the people to choose what is best for them and their community.

-Now, if a user desires to enters a Shared community, the Admin / Creator / Owner having access to Settings app will have the power to set the restrictions or conditions before anyone can join that community.
+Now, if a user desires to enter a Shared community, the Admin / Creator / Owner having access to Settings app will have the power to set the restrictions or conditions before anyone can join that community.
 What this means is that, for any Shared community except the City community, at the time of joining, the users will have to go through an additional step where they agree to enter into that community with the required profile fields.

 Some profile fields maybe Mandatory, Optional or Verified depending on the settings as chosen by the Admin / Creator / Owner of that community.
 It is entirely upto the users to enter or deny if they feel like they don't want to reveal certain information.
 Please note that it is entirely dependent on the type of community.